lobocv/blog/content/posts/event_folding/index.md

 [2] While Redis sorted-sets do have the ability to atomically pop elements from the top or bottom of the sorted set, it unfortunately does not have an atomic way to query and remove elements from the middle.
 This means that we have to make two separate commands: `ZRANGE` to get the values and `ZREM` to remove the key after we publish the event.
-The consequence of this is that there is are race conditions if you have multiple threads looking for compressed events to publish.
-This means a compressed event can be published more than once.
-If this is a real issue you can consider using global locks or partitioning the key-space, with the risk of added complexity.
+The consequence of this is that there is are race conditions if you have multiple threads looking for folded events to publish.
+This means a folded event can be published more than once.
+If this is a real issue you can consider using global locks or partitioning the key-space, with the trade-off of added complexity.

-[3] You should have some reasonable initial guess for your compression window.
+[3] You should have some reasonable initial guess for your folding window.
 If not, take a sampling of events and determine it retrospectively offline.
-If your latency requirements allow for it, always start with a larger compression window.
+If your latency requirements allow for it, start with a larger folding window and gradually reduce it while monitoring your folding ratio.

 [4] Even though ElasticSearch has APIs for updating documents, under the hood it is actually indexing a new document and marking the old document for deletion.